Article 7 min read

 What if the chart has multiple series?

-Does the XLSX work with screen readers and accessibility tools?
+Does the XLSX work with screen readers?

 Can I batch-export multiple charts into one XLSX?